 We've all heard the saying that if you can't measure it, you can't manage it.
 This is no exception.
-Make sure you track your hiring and the results of the negotiation efforts.
+Make sure you track your hiring efforts and the results of your negotiation.
 What are you finding?
-Are there certain hiring managers that are less compliant?
-Are there specific roles that you have less success negotiating with?
-This is powerful information for your contingent worker program.
+Are there certain hiring managers who are less compliant?
+Are there specific roles that you have experienced less success with in terms of the negotiation process?
+This is useful information for your contingent worker program.